DimaPekutko/malanka/README.md

 Malanka is a compiled, statically typed general purpose programming language written in TypeScript and similar to C, Ruby, and Typescript itself.

+# !!!WARNING!!!
+Don't use this language for anything but entertainment!

 ## Hello World
 ```java
 // import libc for printf